openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-images/03-03-exploring-the-topology-view/assignment.md

 ![Select App](../assets/select-app.png)

-The information page for the application will slide out on the right hand side.
+The information page for the application will slide out on the right-hand side.

 ----